JasonPy/3dcv-mini-project/readme.md

 Let's come to the main part of our repository.
 The Regression Forest is provided in the file `./source/regression_forest.py` and contains the implementation of a forest being capable of associating 2D pixel coordinates with 3D world coordinates.
 It requires the `./source/data_loader.py` in order to retrieve sampled image data for each tree to be trained.
 We further implemented the full training and test process in parallel.
 The respective code can be found in `./source/processing_pool.py`.

 ## Feature Extraction
-Each pixel that is fed into the forest results in an feature.
+Each pixel that is fed into the forest results in a feature.
 These features are fully based on pixel and depth values.
 Two different types of features are currently available:
 * Depth-Adaptive RGB
 * Depth